ultrafunkamsterdam/undetected-chromedriver/README.md

 * added example.py where i can point people at when asking silly questions
   (no, its actually quite cool, everyone should see it)
+* added support for lambda platform
+* added support for x86_32
+* added support for systems reporting as linux2
 * some refactoring